Which Plastics Are Safe For Gardening?

 It’s one of the most commonly recycled plastics and is almost exclusively used for single-use items since it can break down when exposed to light or heat for long periods.

 Recycled PET that does not include any new plastic in its manufacture is often safer than PET that uses a mix of new and recycled plastics.
 By the time it’s gone through the recycling process and has been sterilized, it’s usually much less at risk of leaching.
-Our Epic Grow Bags (both the lined grow bags and the unlined grow bags) are BPA-free, fully-recycled PET.
-Some grow bag manufacturers, such as Root Pouch, have opted to go solely with fully-recycled PET plastics that are UV-resistant.
-We consider those safe to use in the garden when paired with a growing medium like seed starting mix or potting soil.
-But we’ve confirmed that our bags and the Root Pouch don’t use new plastics or added chemicals; we can’t guarantee that for most other grow bag manufacturers, so check before you buy!

-Verdict: This one’s not the best choice for hydroponics, so keep PET out of your hydro grows.
+This one’s not the best choice for hydroponics, so keep PET out of your hydro grows.
 But when recycled or repurposed and used with a good soil blend, you shouldn’t have any adverse problems — just remember to put your PET products into the recycling bin once they start to wear out!

 Plastic Type 2 – HDPE

-HDPE is used to make concrete mixing trays, and if you personally blend your soil mixes, you might want to pick up one of those to mix in.
-They’re also useful for harvesting worm castings, and if you punch irrigation holes in them, you may be able to convert one to a planter for shallow-rooted plants like herbs!
+HDPE is also used to make concrete mixing trays, and if you personally blend your soil mixes, you might want to pick up one of those to mix in.
+They’re also useful for harvesting worm castings, and if you punch irrigation holes in them, you may be able to convert one into a planter for shallow-rooted plants like herbs!

-Verdict: Very safe, not known to transmit chemicals into soil or food.
+Very safe, not known to transmit chemicals into soil or food.
 An excellent choice for the garden when you can find it.

 Plastic Type 3 – PVC